pondrejk/dizzer/chap-carto_insight.md

 Causal relationships vs. epiphenomena. -- see Taleb 198-200.
 (Maps helping to tell?)

+# vis for humans, machines do not need it
+-- the societal responsibility of designers (first things first movement?, something for data visualists), and cartographers (harley, wood, crampton, -- radical cartography (Paglen?))

+# weaponized design
+@diehm2018weaponised

+Weaponised design – a process that allows for harm of users within the defined bounds of a designed system – is faciliated by designers who are oblivious to the politics of digital infrastructure or consider their design practice output to be apolitical.

+This is weaponised design: electronic systems whose designs either do not account for abusive application or whose user experiences directly empower attackers.

+As platforms became more commodified – especially through mobile touch mediums – UX designers have progressively become more reliant on existing work, creating a feedback loop that promotes playfulness, obviousness and assumed trust at the expense of user safety.

+A user story is “a very high-level definition of a requirement, containing just enough information so that the developers can produce a reasonable estimate of the effort to implement it". (definition from @ambler2014user)

+When designing for the digital world, user stories ultimately determine what is or is not an acceptable area of human variation.
+The practice empowers designers and engineers to communicate via a common problem-focused language.
+But practicing design that views users through a politically-naive lens leaves practitioners blind to the potential weaponisation of their design.
+User-storied design abstracts an individual user from a person of lived experience to a collection of designer-defined generalisations.

+All intentionally-created systems have a set of things the designers consider part of the scope of what the system manages, but any nontrivial system has a broader set of impacts.
+Often, emergence takes the form of externalities — changes that impact people or domains beyond the designed scope of the system. @henriksenin2016frastructural

+Through inclusion, participatory design extends a design team’s focus beyond the hypothetical or ideal user, considering the interactions between users and other stakeholders over user stories.

+In particular, security research and user experience design have significant practice and goal overlap and this relationship is often antagonistic.
+Both fields primarily focus on the systems of wide-scale interactions between users and technology, but the goals of the two fields are diametrically opposed; design is to create the best possible experience for a user, security is to create the worst possible experience for an attacker.

 # Conclusion
 BD are fast and n=all so we need to quickly make sense of it or quickly establish there is no sense present.